-If a worker’s position is abolished and he/she is unable to displace another County worker as provided in Section 15, he/she shall receive reimbursement of one week of pay for each full year (2080 hours) of regular service to the County, and, 50% of the cash value of his/her unused sick leave; provided, however that such worker shall be eligible for reimbursement only if he/she remains in the service of the County until his/her services are no longer required by the department head.
+If a worker’s position is abolished and they are unable to displace another County worker as provided in Section 15, they shall receive reimbursement of one week of pay for each full year (2080 hours) of regular service to the County, and, 50% of the cash value of their unused sick leave; provided, however that such worker shall be eligible for reimbursement only if they remain in the service of the County until their services are no longer required by the department head.
 The County shall make every effort to secure comparable employment for the displaced worker in other agencies.
 If such employment is secured, the worker will not be entitled to the aforementioned reimbursement.

 Severance pay as described in Section 16.1 shall not be denied because a worker refuses to take a position requiring 29 hours or less work per week.

 The County will pay the County premium for nine (9) months of medical coverage only for workers who are laid off.
 This coverage is contingent on the following conditions;